Our School

 Our Year 6 Leadership Program includes a Charism Team, the members of this group meet fortnightly and help to plan and lead whole school Liturgies and carry out simple actions in our school in response to St Mary of the Cross’ influence.

-Sport's Teams Names and their History
+Sports Teams Names and their History

 Penola (Gold)

 Penola is a town in South Australia.
 It is central to the life of Saint Mary of the Cross MacKillop.
 In 1860, she worked as a governess for her Aunt and Uncle.
+In 1866, Saint Mary MacKillop started the first free Catholic school in Australia with Father Julian Tenison Woods.
+Penola is also the place where Saint Mary MacKillop established her religious order, the Sisters of St Joseph.

 Portland (Green)

 Portland is a town in Victoria.
 It is the place where Saint Mary MacKillop had her first formal teaching position in 1863.
+Prior to this, she worked as a governess, teaching the children of her relatives.
+Saint Mary MacKillop left Portland in 1866 to start her first school.

 Bay View (Blue)